Sc0tticus/Mod1-Project/ReadMe.md

 This last option exits the application and returns you to your terminal's shell.

-Youtube Demo Link
+Youtube Demo Link:

-Youtube link to a screen recording of the app!
-(Link here)
+Youtube link to a screen recording of the app! https://www.youtube.com/watch?v=5WE4mMyAI54&feature=youtu.be

-Final Comments
+Final Comments:

 Thank you for opening and trying out the current version of the Flatiron Hockey League Cli app!
 Please understand this is our first ever programming project using any kind of code language and it may seem primitive at best.
 We will continue striving to improve the app and would love constructive feedback from all who have tested out the app!

-Creators/Collaborators
+Creators/Collaborators:
 Austin Evans - https://github.com/Austin-Vincelli-Evans
 Scott Singer - https://github.com/Sc0tticus

-Credits
+Credits:
 Thank you to https://www.asciiart.eu/sports-and-outdoors/ice-hockey for supplying the hockey ASCII art!